George P. Kent is a senior State Department official in charge of Ukraine policy. On Wednesday he also became a fast fashion icon.

 On Wednesday, Kent bought a new briskness to the wearing of a bowtie.
 Steve Castor, the beleaguered GOP Oversight Committee chief counsel—drab and blundering in his black suit and red conventional tie, grimacing as if he had a terrible headache—threw what he could at Kent.

 But the diplomat and his magnificent neckwear—at the time of writing—answered clearly, and showed us that we belittle the bowtie as the clothing of effete academics and prank-jokers at our peril.
 Bowties can be as serious, and seriously cool, as their wearers.
-Whatever else is achieved by the impeachment hearings, George Kent has performed a vital fashion service.
+Whatever else is achieved by the impeachment hearings, George Kent has performed a vital, and unexpected, fashion service.